cadCAD-org/cadcad-rust-poc/README.md

 - All library code `src/lib.rs` (run simulation loop, Rust-Python FFI etc..) is in Rust

-#### Possible Next Actions:
+### What might be next?

+- [Speed Improv.]
+Currently, we call-back Python policies and state update functions from Rust with the help of Pyo3 library.
+For better performance, we might compile Python policies and state update functions (user config.) down to a low level shared library (e.g. to C using Cython) and call them in a more performant way.

+- [Speed Improv.]
+Currently, we use dictionaries (`PyDict`) from Pyo3 library as Hashmap containers (e.g. for State and Signals ).
+We might use faster Hashmaps (e.g. Fxhash or even Rust std::HashMap) for faster simulation runtimes.

-- Extend the State value type `enum Value` in `src/lib.rs` (see https://pyo3.rs/v0.15.1/conversions/tables.html#argument-types) to support more types between Rust-Python.
+- [All Types Support] Extend the State value type `enum Value` in `src/lib.rs` (see https://pyo3.rs/v0.15.1/conversions/tables.html#argument-types) to support more types between Rust-Python.
 Currently, only int32 and float64 types are supported.

+- [Explore Other Solutions] Currently, we are using Pyo3 library and tools to achieve Rust-Python FFI which is the heart of the current solution, so we are potentially limited to Pyo3 capabilities/performance.
+We might research/experiment other options which might give us faster results.

+- [Speed Improv.]
+Use single type `PyDict` for the type of State, remove `StatePy` and `StateRs` redundancy/conversion (the same already done for Signals and gave %33 speed improvement)

 ## 2. How to experiment